Hi I’m Perre. I design fun and easy to use products.

-In the world of Harry Potter, the Marauder’s Map enabled mischievous young wizards to travel secret passages, find hidden rooms, and track anyone on Hogwarts campus.
+In the world of Harry Potter, the Marauder’s Map enables mischievous young wizards to travel secret passages, find hidden rooms, and track anyone on Hogwarts campus.

 From all this, I sketched an idea for using the Marauder’s Map as a way to get around the website.
-I storyboarded the experience, saw excitement from my art director Anette Hughes, then drew rough wireframes to identify assets and resources and to establish scope.
+I storyboarded the experience, saw excitement from my art director at Warner Bros.
+Anette Hughes and the creative director Matt Angorn, then drew rough wireframes to identify assets and resources and to establish scope.

-Soon my team received low-res scans, faxed from the lot, of the original film prop.
+Soon my team received low-res scans, sent from the Warner Bros. lot, of the original film prop.

 With these scans, I prototyped the interface in Flash, seen below as stills, as proof of concept.
 To catch errors in the interaction design, I silently observed as people across the company interacted with the prototype.
 Occasionally I’d ask questions, then refine it when I saw confusion points or if something felt too slow, awkward, or unnatural.
 Once refined, we shared these with our stakeholders: senior executives at Warner Bros., the filmmakers, and finally: J.K.
 Rowling.

-Our online games team was creating eight quidditch-based casual games, but when the original prop map finally arrived from set, we found it had no quidditch pitch.
-Improvising, I fast forwarded through the previous two movies taking digital photos of various views on the game.
+Meanwhile, we were creating eight casual games based on quidditch, a team-based stadium game played on broomsticks.
+But when the original prop map finally arrived from film set, we found it had no quidditch pitch.
+Improvising, I spent an hour or two that night fast forwarding through the previous two movies taking digital photos of various views on the game.
 Our lead visual designer Blake McWhirter took these away and in three hours had designed a near perfect quidditch pitch that looked like it was pulled from the map.

 I scanned the original prop map at a high resolution, and prepped each map leaf as textures to apply in a 3D model.
-I oversaw 3D of the map unfolding with graceful, unique animations from each section to every other section: 1-to-4, 4-to-3, etc.
+I oversaw 3D of the map unfolding with graceful, unique animations from each section to every other section: 1-to-5, 5-to-3, etc.

 From a final rendered 3D video (several generations after the one embedded above), I isolated and optimized each frame for web, and created easing animations between all sections.
 Our in-house illustrator Byron Hudson created objects for the map that sprang to life on user interaction: the leaky cauldron, dueling wands, the sorting hat.

-All put together, it functioned properly as a map to navigate to games and activities hidden around Hogwarts Castle, its grounds, and on the Quidditch Field.
+All put together, the interactive Marauder’s Map enabled kids and adults alike to navigate to casual games and activities hidden around Hogwarts Castle, its grounds, and on the Quidditch Field.
 As a treat before the fifth film—for one day only—the map revealed footprints as Professors Snape and Dumbledore wandered the halls.

 Our website for “Harry Potter and The Prisoner of Azkaban” was a 2005 Webby Award Honoree.
-The map remained a navigational centerpiece through three films and three site iterations.
+The interactive map became a fan-favourite and remained a navigational centerpiece through three films and site iterations.